 1. Is my child eligible to attend Camp APAC?
 Camp APAC is designed for adopted children and their siblings, ages 12-18, living in the same household in Alabama.
 A camper must be 12 years old as of July 25, 2023 Camp APAC seeks to serve all qualified children in Alabama.
 However, space and staff do limit the number we can serve.
 Other factors that may influence acceptance to Camp APAC include sex, age, county of residence, type of adoption, etc.

 2. How many campers are accepted?
-We have capacity for up to 140 campers.
+We have capacity for around 100 campers this year (2023).

 3. What are the criteria for camper acceptance?
 Camp APAC camper acceptance is prioritized by several factors.
 They include consideration of camp budget constraints and a balanced population; ratio of age, gender, county of residence, type of adoption (public/private) and racial diversity.
 Camp APAC is designed for all children, regardless of special needs.
 Children with physical, mental or developmental difficulties are encouraged to apply.
 However, consideration for acceptance is weighed based on staffing patterns and needs when one-on-one or special care attention is required.
 Priority is given to first time campers and their siblings, as well as to those campers who would not be eligible to return next year based on age.

 4. How much does it cost to attend Camp APAC?
 There is no charge for families of campers adopted through Alabama DHR.
 A fee of $175 is required for non-DHR connected adoptive families.

 5. What activities are available at Camp APAC?
-Activities may include (but aren’t limited to) swimming, tubing, canoeing, fishing, arts and crafts, horseback riding, archery, field games, and even high adventure activities such as zip lining.
+Activities may include (but aren’t limited to), tubing, canoeing, fishing, arts and crafts, horseback riding, archery, field games, and even high adventure activities such as zip lining.
 In addition to all of this, there are fun-filled evening programs!